For Use with Red Hat 3scale 2.2

 The master admin portal can be identified by the Master flag in the upper left corner.

 11.3.
-Adding a tenant as a master admin through the UI
+Adding a tenant through the master admin portal

 - Log in to your master admin account